obynz/fe-milestone-project/README.md

 Frontend Milestone Project

 This project is my first Milestone project to describe a 1960s band that want an internet presence displaying all their events from pictures, videos and audios.
 The website has also taken into consideration events, blogs and a contact us system so they can be booked for events.
 I have also included links to their social platforms

 UX

-I use Balsamic to create a wireframe of what the evntual site will look like and in addition; it is for a 1960s band that want an internet presence displaying all their events from pictures, videos and audios.
+I used Balsamic to create a wireframe of what the evntual site will look like and in addition; it is for a 1960s band that want an internet presence displaying all their events from pictures, videos and audios.
 The website has also taken into consideration events, blogs and a contact us system so they can be booked for events.
 I have also included links to their social platforms

 The user story includes -